hesamsheikh/super-open-intelligence-book/README.md

 | Repo | Description | Stars |
 |------|-------------|------|
 | [huggingface/diffusers](https://github.com/huggingface/diffusers) | Diffusion models for image/audio/video generation | ![GitHub stars](https://img.shields.io/github/stars/huggingface/diffusers?style=social) |

+## ✨ Call to Contributions
+If there are hot respotiroies missing, add them.
+If any of these repositories are now stale, remove them.